Texture Ready™ · A Production Standard for Hair · Art & Soul Consulting

 Not a specialty.
 Not an afterthought.

-Documented intake and consent Every performer's hair needs are captured before the first hair call.
+Consent Documented intake and consent for every performer before the first hair call.
 Nothing assumed.
-Everything planned.
+A record if anything later breaks.

-A stop-the-line protocol A named escalation path when something goes wrong — so the burden does not land on the performer mid-run.
+Escalation A named escalation pathway every performer knows by first rehearsal.
+A documented response when something goes wrong, so the burden never lands on the performer mid-run.

 The same production.
 Two different rooms.